bildungsroman/here-today-gong-tomorrow/README.md

 # Serverless Webhooks App

-This is the repository for the [Serverless Webhooks Tutorial](https://docs.stackery.io/docs/tutorials/serverless-webhooks/) from Stackery.
+This is a modification of the [Serverless Webhooks Tutorial](https://docs.stackery.io/docs/tutorials/serverless-webhooks/) from Stackery.

-This tutorial will teach you to connect a GitHub webhook to a serverless function that responds to your GitHub activity.

 ## Deploy this to your AWS account